YangLin404/lora_weather_station/README.md

 ### Functional specs

 * **Lora microservice**
-	* Receving and storing the loRa packets foward by TTN.
+	* Receving and storing the loRa packets foward by the middleware handler.
 	* Sending the downlink message to specific loRa device.
-	* Managing the connections TTN back-end.
+	* Managing the connections with the middleware handler.

 * **Arduino**